mbecker20/komodo/docsite/docs/build-images/configuration.md

-# configuration
+# Configuration

-monitor just needs a bit of information in order to build your image.
+Monitor just needs a bit of information in order to build your image.

-### repo configuration
+### Repo configuration
 To specify the github repo to build, just give it the name of the repo and the branch under *repo config*.
 The name is given like ```mbecker20/monitor```, it includes the username / organization that owns the repo.

 Many repos are private, in this case a Github access token is needed by the building server.